torproject/torspec/proposals/339-udp-over-tor.md

 ## Overview

-We reserve two new relay commands: `BIND_UDP` and `DATAGRAM`.
+We reserve three new relay commands: `CONNECT_UDP`, `CONNECTED_UDP` and `DATAGRAM`.

-The `BIND_UDP` command is sent by a client to an exit relay to tell it to open a new UDP stream "connected" to a targeted address and UDP port.
+The `CONNECT_UDP` command is sent by a client to an exit relay to tell it to open a new UDP stream "connected" to a targeted address and UDP port.
 The same restrictions apply as for CONNECT cells: the target must be permitted by the relay's exit policy, the target must not be private, localhost, or ANY, the circuit must appear to be multi-hop, there must not be a stream with the same ID on the same circuit, and so on.

-On success, the relay replies with a `CONNECTED` cell telling the client the IP address it is connected to, and which IP address and port (on the relay) it has bound to.
+On success, the relay replies with a `CONNECTED_UDP` cell telling the client the IP address it is connected to, and which IP address and port (on the relay) it has bound to.
 On failure, the relay replies immediately with an `END` cell.